 Emily received her bachelor's degree in biology from the University of Illinois at Urbana- Champaign.
 She completed her Ph.D. in neuroscience from the University of California, San Diego in 2011 in the lab of Anirvan Ghosh, studying the role of adhesion molecules in determining the electrophysiological properties of hippocampal interneurons, and identified the role of the LRR-containing protein Elfn1 in establishing target cell specificity.
 She continued working on the molecular control of synapse function at F. Hoffmann-La Roche in Basel, Switzerland before joining the Deisseroth Lab at Stanford in 2014.
 As a postdoc, she has developed methods for labeling RNA in intact, transparent tissues, and is working to apply this multiplexed transcriptional analysis to understand the role of habenular cell types in motivated behavior.
+She will start her own lab at the University of Oregon, Institute of Neuroscience in Spring of 2019.

 Honors & Awards